jordhuang/jordhuang.github.io/index.markdown

 Hi!

 I am a physics PhD student working in Professor Chakram's group at Rutgers University.
 I am interested in developing hardware for quantum computing.
-I am currently exploring the quantum control of a multimode circuit quantum electrodynamics-based device.
+I am currently exploring how to use superconducting circuits to control the quantum states of bosonic modes in a superconducting cavity.
+The goal is to implement quantum error correction using hardware-efficient bosonic schemes.
 I grew up in California and attended the University of California, Berkeley to study physics as an undergraduate.

 # Papers